Maika Ortiz: Career

 Ortiz played for the UST Golden Tigresses on her college years.
 She won the Best Attacker award in the UAAP Season 74 volleyball tournaments.
 She played for the Philippine Air Force Volleyball Team in the Shakey's V-League.
 She also played for the Chery Tiggo Crossovers in the Philippine Super Liga and Premier Volleyball League.

+Personal life

+Ortiz was previously in a relationship with Chery teammate Jaja Santiago until July 2022.